mlavi/hugo/content/post/devops-maturity-diagram.md

  the introductions are complete, and you have the remainder of an hour to change their traditions: how would you explain and sell DevOps to non-technical management, engineering, and IT?
- For the past three years, I've travelled to small and large businesses around the world to explain how DevOps can continually impact any organization and I've evolved to speak the language of business and demonstrate positive business outcomes.
+ For the past three years, I've traveled to small and large businesses around the world to explain how DevOps can continually impact any organization and I've evolved to speak the language of business and demonstrate positive business outcomes.